mikejlong60/lens-workshop/README.md

 # Lenses – Laparoscopic Surgery for your Objects

 This workshop will focus on practical problems that are elegantly solved using Lenses.
 The workshop uses Scala and shows practical examples of how to make a Lens.
 You will learn how to make a Lens yourself (10 lines of Scala code) and will build several kinds of Lenses.
-This workshop purposely shies away from using a 3rd-party Lens library in order to facilitate a deeper understanding of how Lenses work.
+This workshop purposely shies away from using a 3rd-party
+Lens library in order to facilitate a deeper understanding of how Lenses work.

+This workshop is not designed to be completed in the time we have here.
+Rather today we will complete the first module and then you should complete the other modules at your own pace, either at this conference or otherwise.

+This course consists of five sections which you should master in the following order:

+## Course Modules
+1. Lenses
+1. Isomorphisms(Iso)
+1. Prisms
+1. Traversals
+1. Folds
+1. Case Study - A Filter Language Compiler - Requires mastery of the Functor and Applicative Functor as well as all the Lense types above.

+After today's session you can begin anywhere.
+But you should make sure you have mastered the material that precedes, especially the Functor and Applicative Functor.
+These two ideas from Category Theory are what gives the various abstractions in the Monocle Lense library their composablity.
+A Prism composes with a Traversal with an
+Iso with a Lense ad infinitum.
+Finally the elusive promise of software reuseablity comes to fruition.

 ## Prerequisites
 1. [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)